Value for Money 75%

 When plans were announced in the 1970s for a new ski resort at the top of the Belleville valley in France, most of the locals shook their heads in disbelief.
 “You can’t build a village up there,” they said.
 “It’s too high, too cold and too avalanche-prone.
 No-one will come.”
 During those first winters French Olympic ski champion Christine Goitschel – one of the founders – described it as: ‘like living in the Wild West’.

 To the astonishment of all, 40 years on, Val Thorens has become the buzziest and most well-rounded high-altitude ski resort in the Alps.
-And thanks to new wave of investment, it’s still developing.
-Bars like La Folie Douce and 360 have brought a powerful apres-ski buzz, while a new generation of upmarket hotels like Altapura, the Koh-I Nor, and the Hotel Pashmina – as well as smart self-catering residences – are broadening the appeal beyond its traditional, budget-conscious core.
+Thanks to continued investment, it’s still evolving.
+Bars like La Folie Douce and 360 have brought a powerful apres-ski buzz, while a new generation of upmarket hotels such as Altapura, the Koh-I Nor, and the Hotel Pashmina – as well as smart self-catering residences – are broadening the appeal beyond its traditional, budget-conscious core.

-There are some fabulous places to eat, too.
+There are some good places to eat here, too.
 Over the years, Val Thorens has actively supported talented restauranteurs, and the policy’s greatest success was to launch the career of Jean Sulpice, whose Restaurant Jean Sulpice held two Michelin stars.
 Sulpice has now closed his restaurant and has moved on: but chef Josselin Jeanblanc provided some compensation for the loss, when he won a Michelin star in 2017 for his cooking at Les Explorateurs in the Hotel Pashmina.

 Some things haven’t changed